unixpickle/cubezapp/assets/scripts/model/README.md

  * **scrambler** - string - the type of puzzle.js scrambler to use
  * **scrambleType** - string - the subtype of the scrambler to use
  * **lastUsed** - int - the UNIX time in milliseconds that the user last modified or switched to this puzzle
  * **timerAccuracy** - int - an enum for the accuracy to show in the timer.
-The values of this setting are given meaning by the view and controller. **Default:** 0
+The values of this setting are given meaning by the view and controller.
+The default value for this field is determined by the global settings.
  * **timerInput** - int - an enum for the input method
    * 0 - INPUT_REGULAR - the timer is a normal
    * 1 - INPUT_INSPECTION - inspection time is used